Netherlands in the Eurovision Song Contest 1959: At Eurovision

 The Dutch conductor at the contest was Dolf van der Linden.

 Rumours after the contest suggested that the jury had awarded a very high 7 votes to "Een beetje" in order to reduce the chances of a French or British win, but these were never substantiated.

 Voting

 Every participating broadcaster assembled a jury panel of ten people.
-Every jury member could give one vote to his or her favourite song.
+Each jury member could give one vote to their favourite song.